PowerDNS-Admin/pda-next/docs/wiki/configuration/README.md

 The database engine to use for the application.
 Currently, there are three supported database engines: MySQL, PostgreSQL, and SQLite.
 This setting is only used if `PDA_DB_URL` is not set.

+See https://docs.djangoproject.com/en/3.1/ref/settings/#databases for more information.

 > PDA_DB_HOST | type = string

 Default: ''

 The host to use for the database connection.
 This setting is only used if `PDA_DB_URL` is not set.

+See https://docs.djangoproject.com/en/3.1/ref/settings/#databases for more information.

 > PDA_DB_NAME | type = string